tc39/proposal-record-tuple/README.md

 assert("a" in #{ a: 1, b: 2 });
 ```

-See the [appendix](./NS-Proto-Appendix.md) to learn more about the `Record` & `Tuple` namespaces.

-## `Record` and `Tuple` Wrapper Objects
+## Advanced internal details: `Record` and `Tuple` wrapper objects

-Most users will not have to think about `Record` and `Tuple` wrapper objects.
-They exist for consistency with other ECMAScript features.
+JS developers will typically not have to think about `Record` and `Tuple` wrapper objects, but they're a key part to how Records and Tuples work "under the hood" in the JavaScript specification.

-- `Object(record)` creates an instance of `Record`, which is the wrapper object for `record` values.
-These instances are not extensible.
-- `Object(tuple)` creates an instance of `Tuple`, which is the wrapper object for `tuple` values.
-These instances are not extensible.

-`Record.prototype` is an ordinary object, is not a `Record` instance, and its prototype is `Object.prototype`. `record` values are not an instances of the `Record` prototype.

-`Tuple.prototype` is an ordinary object, is not a `Tuple` instance, and its prototype is `Object.prototype`. `tuple` values are not instances of the `Tuple` prototype.

-> Note: Like all other primitives, records and tuples adopt their `[[Prototype]]` from the current realm.

-Accessing a member expression of a tuple or record via `.` or `[]` follows the standard [`GetValue`](https://tc39.es/ecma262/#sec-getvalue) semantics, and implicitly converts to an instance of the corresponding wrapper type.
+Accessing of a Record or Tuple via `.` or `[]` follows the typical [`GetValue`](https://tc39.es/ecma262/#sec-getvalue) semantics, which implicitly converts to an instance of the corresponding wrapper type.
+You can also do the conversion explicitly through `Object()`:

+- `Object(record)` creates a Record wrapper object
+- `Object(tuple)` creates a Tuple wrapper object

+(One could imagine that `new Record` or `new Tuple` could create these wrappers, like `new Number` and `new String` do, but Records and Tuples follow the newer convention set by Symbol and BigInt, making these cases throw, as it's not the path we want to encourage programmers to take.)

+Record and Tuple wrapper objects have all of their own properties with the attributes `writable: false, enumerable: true, configurable: false`.
+The wrapper object is not extensible.
+All put together, they behave as a frozen objects.
+This is different from existing wrapper objects in JavaScript, but is necessary to give the kinds of errors you'd expect from ordinary manipulations on Records and Tuples.

-An instance of `Record` has the same keys and values as the `record` value it was created from.
-These keys are all `writable: false, enumerable: true, configurable: false`.
+An instance of `Record` has the same keys and values as the underlying `record` value.
+The `__proto__` of each of these Record wrapper objects is `null` (discussion: [#71](https://github.com/tc39/proposal-record-tuple/issues/71)).

-An instance of `Tuple` has keys that are `${index}` for each index in the original `tuple`.
+An instance of `Tuple` has keys that are `${index}` for each index in the underlying `tuple` value.
 The value for each of these keys is the corresponding value in the original `tuple`.
-These keys are all `writable: false, enumerable: true, configurable: false`.
 In addition, there is a non-enumerable `length` key.
-This behavior matches that of the `String` wrapper object.
+Overall, these properties matche those of the `String` wrapper object.
 That is, `Object.getOwnPropertyDescriptors(Object(#["a", "b"]))` and `Object.getOwnPropertyDescriptors(new String("ab"))` each return an object that looks like this:

 ```json
 {